WELCOME IN THE PUTZ/KOENIG LAB

 We study the role of NK cells in tumor surveillance

-and aim to find novel therapeutic
+and aim to find novel therapeutic targets

 to improve their functionality.